Sun conure: Description

-On average, sun parakeets weigh around 110 g (4 oz) and are around 30 cm (12 in) long.
-The sexes are similar in plumage, although hens may be lighter and more slender in body, having a shorter tail, with a smaller, rounder head and a smaller beak.
-Adults have a rich yellow crown, nape, mantle, lesser wing-coverts, tips of the greater wing-coverts, chest, and underwing-coverts.
+On average, sun conures weigh around 110 g (4 oz) and are around 30 cm (12 in) long.
+The sexes are similar in plumage, although hens may be lighter and slenderer in body, having a shorter tail, with a smaller, rounder head and a smaller beak.
+Adults have a rich yellow crown, nape, mantle, lesser wing coverts, tips of the greater wing coverts, chest, and underwing coverts.
 The face and belly are orange with red around the ears.
-The base of the greater wing-coverts, tertials, and base of the primaries are green, while the secondaries, tips of the primaries, and most of the primary coverts are dark blue.
+The base of the greater wing coverts, tertials, and base of the primaries are green, while the secondaries, tips of the primaries, and most of the primary coverts are dark blue.
 The tail is olive-green with a blue tip.
 From below, all the flight feathers are dark greyish.
 The bill is black.
-The legs and the bare eye-ring are grey, but the latter often fades to white in captivity (so using amount of grey or white in the eye-ring for determining "purity" of an individual can be misleading).
-It is easily confused with the closely related jandaya parakeet and sulphur-breasted parakeet, but the former has entirely green wing-coverts, mantle, and vent, while the latter has green mottling to the mantle and less orange to the underparts.
-The sun parakeet is also superficially similar to the pale-billed.
-Super Sun Conure is often also named by breeders as (Yellow-Factor Sun Conure) since there is also (Red-Factor Sun Conure).
+The legs and the bare eye ring are grey, but the latter often fades to white in captivity (so using amount of grey or white in the eye ring for determining "purity" of an individual can be misleading).
+It is easily confused with the closely related jandaya parakeet and sulphur-breasted parakeet, but the former has entirely green wing coverts, mantle, and vent, while the latter has green mottling to the mantle and less orange to the underparts.
+The sun conure is also superficially similar to the pale-billed golden parakeet.

-Juvenile sun parakeets display a predominantly green plumage and resemble similar-aged sulphur-breasted parakeets.
+Juvenile sun conures display a predominantly green plumage and resemble similarly aged sulphur-breasted parakeets.
 The distinctive yellow, orange, and reddish colouration on the back, abdomen, and head is attained with maturity.

 Distribution and habitat

-Sun conures live in a relatively small region of northeastern South America: the north Brazilian state of Roraima, southern Guyana, extreme southern Suriname, and southern French Guiana.
+Sun conures live in a relatively small region of northeastern South America – the north Brazilian state of Roraima, southern Guyana, extreme southern Suriname, and southern French Guiana.
 They also occur as vagrants to coastal French Guiana.
 Their status in Venezuela is unclear, but recent sightings from the southeast near Santa Elena de Uairén have been reported.
 They may occur in Amapá or far northern Pará (regions where the avifauna generally is very poorly documented), but this remains to be confirmed.
 Populations found along the Amazon River in Brazil are now known to belong to the sulphur-breasted parakeet.